-There is an essential oil present in lemon grass.
-Lemon grass oil is the color of sherry and has a pungent taste.
-It has a pleasing lemony smell with the principle constituent being citral.
-Citral possesses powerful anti fungal and anti microbial properties.
-Lemon grass possesses many essential oils that benefit health.
+There is an essential oil present in lemongrass.
+Lemongrass oil is the color of sherry and has a pungent taste.
+It has a pleasing lemony smell with the principal constituent being citral.
+Citral possesses powerful anti fungal and antimicrobial properties.
+Lemongrass possesses many essential oils that benefit health.
 They also contain vitamins, minerals, and chemicals that help in the prevention of diseases and possess antioxidant properties.
 The herb also contains other essential oil constituents like nerol, geranyl acetate, limonene, geraniol, dipentene, methyl heptenone, citronellol and myrcene.
-Lemon grass also contains very few calories.
+Lemongrass also contains very few calories.
 It contains 99 calories for every 100 grams, but there is no cholesterol present.
 Some of the vitamins present in the herb are thiamin (vitamin B-1), pyridoxine (vitamin B-6), and pantothenic acid (vitamin B5).
 The parts of the herb, whether dried or fresh, are rich in minerals such as magnesium, copper, manganese, iron, calcium, zinc, and potassium.

-- Lemon grass helps in treating digestive system problems in children.
+- Helps in treating digestive system problems in children.

 - It has a beneficial effect on the central nervous system and can provide a gentle boost of energy to alleviate tiredness and exhaustion.

-- Lemon grass can be used externally for the treatment of scabies, arthritis, athlete’s foot, lice, and ringworm.
+- Can be used externally for the treatment of scabies, arthritis, athlete’s foot, lice, and ringworm.

 - It can be used to balance and normalize dandruff, overactive oil glands, and other skin problems.

-- Lemon grass helps in easing cramps and muscle pain and also helps in increasing circulation and getting rid of lactic acid.
+- Helps in easing cramps and muscle pain and also helps in increasing circulation and getting rid of lactic acid.

-- It can be used topically for fighting fungal infections and clearing skin inflammations.
+- It can be used topically for fighting fungal infections and clearing skin inflammation.

-- Lemon grass is a tonic, stimulant, prophylactic, insecticide, galactagogue, fungicide, diuretic, digestive, deodorant, carminative, bactericide, antiseptic, and antidepressant.
+- Is a tonic, stimulant, prophylactic, insecticide, galactagogue, fungicide, diuretic, digestive, deodorant, carminative, bactericide, antiseptic, and antidepressant.